The present simple tense is the most frequently used and most well-known tense. It is also referred to as the simple present or simple indefinite.

-The verb „to be“ is one of the verbs that has a special form in the present simple.
+The verb „to be“ is one of the verbs that have a special form in the present simple.
 This verb and a few others are special because we use their irregular form (present tense).
 The verb „to be“ is probably the most important one of them all.

 We use its forms: „am“, „are“ or „is“.

 Using irregular forms of the verb „to be“